 - A. be designed to fit the standard post connector locations (and their structural capacity); or - B. utilize a connector structure designed to securely interface between the unit's connection points and the foundation posts.
-So, for example, New Starter Homes program might source tiny-home units or plans from other vendors, which weren't themselves designed for it; but we could design and fabricate a connector to use those units on our foundations.
+So, for example, the New Starter Home program might source tiny-home units or plans from other vendors, which weren't themselves designed for it; but we could design and fabricate a connector to use those units on our foundations.